 HDDs: The Data is Written in a sequential manner in the HDDs so it needs DISK DEFRAGMENTATION in order to give optimum performance.
 So that the scattered data can be arranged in the proper manner.

 SSDs: There is no sequential writing of the Data so there is no need of DEFRAGMENTATION in SSDs.

 HDDs: The Storage Capacity of the HDDs are basically the maximum.
 The HDDs are available in the TBs, HBs, ZBs.
 They are also used in the Servers for storing the Huge amount of Data.

-SDDs: The Storage Capacity of the SSDs is very low as Compared to HDDs.
-They are basically available upto certain terabytes in the Market only, due to the high cost of the silicon chips.
+SDDs: The Storage Capacity of the SSDs is very low as compared to HDDs.
+They are basically available up to certain terabytes in the Market only, due to the high cost of the silicon chips.

-HDDs: In this, the data loss is the major problem.
+HDDs: In this, data loss is the major problem.
 After multiple overwriting and as the HDD gets older the risk of the Disk getting Corrupted increases.
 The normal estimated lifespan of the HDDs is basically around 5 Years.

 The other important thing is that if the HDD fell from the hand or being beaten hard there is Risk of the Disk getting Corrupt.

-SSDs: SSDs have overcome all the limitations of the HDDs.
+SSDs: SSDs have overcome all the limitations of HDDs.
 SSDs will never get Corrupted due to multiple overwriting.
 The lifespan of the SSDs are almost infinite.
 The Data Loss Risk id Minimum in the SSDs

 HDDs: The performance of HDD drives worsens due to fragmentation; therefore, they need to be periodically defragmented.